emotiq/emotiq/README.md

     gcc make g++ flex bison

-Once these tools are installed so that they may be invoked from a shell, the script in `etc/build-native-libs.bash` can be used to drive the build.
+Once these tools are installed so that they may be invoked from a shell, the script in `etc/build-crypto-pairings.bash` can be used to drive the build.
 The results of that script are created under a `var/` subdirectory.

 As a convenience, loading the ASDF definition for `crypto-pairings` will attempt to run the script to create the native libraries.
-If one is updating this tree from a previous version, one may explicitly have to force the asdf `compile-op` via so:
+If one is updating this tree from a previous version, one may explicitly have to force the asdf `prepare-op` via so:

-    (asdf:make :crypto-pairings :force t)
+    (asdf:make :crypto-pairings)

 # Test Coverage